 Create alert definitions

-Operators who have the Manage private locations permission type can create, delete, or manage existing private locations within the account.
-To create a private location, operators must have access to at least one monitor group with the Create and delete monitors in group permission.
-The Manage private locations permission is included in the Administrators group’s permissions by default.
+To create a private location, the operator must also have access to at least one monitor group with the Create and delete monitors in group permission.

 Item-based permissions